Every Second Counts (album)

-Every Second Counts is the fourth studio album by American rock band Plain White T's.
+Every Second Counts is the fourth studio album by American rock band Plain White T's, released on September 12, 2006.
 It is the first Plain White T's album to be released on Hollywood Records along with Fearless Records.
+Its title is derived from a lyric in the song "Let Me Take You There".

 The album peaked at number ten on the US Billboard 200 chart.
-The album was also certified gold by the Recording Industry Association of America (RIAA) in October 2007.
+The album was certified platinum by the Recording Industry Association of America (RIAA) in March 2025.

 Use in media

 The song "Our Time Now" was used in most commercials and trailers for the ABC Family show Greek, and was performed by the band (along with "Hey There Delilah") in the episode "The Rusty Nail".
 "Our Time Now" and "You and Me" were used in the Disney Channel Original Movie, Johnny Kapahala: Back on Board.
 The Plain White T's also performed "Our Time Now" on an episode of the Nickelodeon show iCarly.
 "Making a Memory" was played during Katy Fox's final episode in Hollyoaks.
 The same song was put after the US version of The Voice's blind auditions, after Christina Aguilera made her choice.
 The song "Let Me Take You There" was used as the main song for the BBC's Live Masters Golf coverage.